F9y4ng/GreasyFork-Scripts/index_en.md

 - The new version of the script has a **built-in default font rendering style**, which is my local configuration and **may not work perfectly on your computer**.
 Therefore, **it is normal** for the first time to use it if the rendering effect does not reach the desired state.
 According to the configuration and settings of your own monitor, correct the relevant parameters through the script setting interface to achieve the best display effect.
 - When upgrading from an older version to the latest version, if there are some style issues, you can try to correct it by resetting the data to use the latest rules. however, It is not recommended that you use backup restore for major version (data rebuild) updates, and it is recommended to reconfigure the parameters, save them, and back up the new data again.

-> Note: Under Win10/Win11, regardless of high or low resolution, as long as the system or browser applies a zoom ratio of more than 150%, the best rendering effect can be obtained, which is determined by the default rendering mechanism of Windows.
+- **Note**: Under Win10/Win11, regardless of high or low resolution, as long as the system or browser applies a zoom ratio of more than 150%, the best rendering effect can be obtained, which is determined by the default rendering mechanism of Windows.

-## How to deal with script loading delay?
+### How to deal with script loading delay?

 **Temporary solutions for script loading delays, or styles not loading correctly:**